gatling/gatling/src/docs/content/reference/current/core/scenario/index.md

 {{< include-code "exitHereIfFailed" java kt scala >}}

+#### `stopInjector`

+Make the user exit abruptly stop the injector.

+In takes one single parameter:
+* `message`: can be a static String, a Gatling EL String resolving a String or a function, used to log an ERROR message

+{{< include-code "stopInjector" java kt scala >}}

 ### Groups

 Create a group of requests to model processes or requests in the same page.